skuwiph/umf/README.md

 * Proper use of flex box for horizontal/vertical layout selection

-* Refactor of controls to minimise duplicated functions

-  * Possibly break the existing controls down a bit more for clarity in HTML

-* Provide styling at a higher level if possible

 * Refactor loading from JSON and converting to internal object model

   * Tests to compare JSON load to Fluently-created equivalent form